MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/move-or-migrate-mailboxes/onboarding-remote-move-migration-fails.md

 ## Cause

-This issue occurs because you also have an on-premises archive mailbox, and this mailbox uses the same archive GUID (`ArchiveGuid`) as the cloud-based archive mailbox.
-It's an invalid configuration, so the validation check during the migration returns this error.
+This issue occurs because you have dual archives (an on-premises archive mailbox uses the same archive GUID (`ArchiveGuid`) as the cloud-based archive mailbox), which is not a valid state.
+Therefore, the migration fails with the error to avoid losing archive data because of a validation check during the migration.

 **Note**: The only supported archive split scenario is an on-premises primary mailbox and an archive mailbox in Exchange Online.